PARTHASAKHAPAUL/CS6910/README.md

 # The code contains:
     Base Class:
-    Class NeuralNetwork which initializes the layer_sizes, activation_func, weight_init by constructor.
+    Class NeuralNetwork which initializes the layer sizes, activation function, weights by constructor.
-    This class has forward propagation method by feedforward function.
+    This class does forward propagation method by feedforward function.

     Inheritence Class: